danitso/docker-control/README.md

    for your operating system
 1. Add the path to your system's `PATH` variable.

-**Important**: Git must be installed on Mac in order to retrieve and change shared directories.
+**Note**: Git must be installed on Mac in order to retrieve and change shared directories.

 ## Usage